Right You Are (if you think so): Adaptations

 In 2003 Franco Zeffirelli commissioned a new translation/adaptation by Martin Sherman entitled Absolutely {Perhaps} and performed at Wyndham's Theatre in London.
 The performance, in which Joan Plowright played Lady Olivier and Oliver Ford Davies played Lamberto, also played at the Theatre Royal Haymarket in London.

+In 2023, a Bengali stage adaptation was produced by Arpita Ghosh and staged in Kolkata by theatre group Pancham Vaidic.
+The adaptation is named Tumi Thik Jodi Tumi Bhabo Tumi Thik (trans.
+You are Right if You Think You are Right).